 - 2 radishes

-- Step 1 At least 12 hours before the pork is going into the oven, cut the skin into small squares and rub with a good amount of salt, and place in fridge.
+- At least 12 hours before the pork is going into the oven, cut the skin into small squares and rub with a good amount of salt, and place in the fridge.

-- Step 3 After an hour, take off the foil and turn the rib, skin side up.
+- After an hour, take off the foil and turn the rib, skin side up.

-- Step 4 Wait for another hour, and with about 30 minutes to go, take a spoon and start basting the pork every 5 minutes or so.
-Remove from oven when the crackling is puffed and crispy.
+- Wait for another hour, and with about 30 minutes to go, take a spoon and start basting the pork every 5 minutes or so.
+Remove from the oven when the crackling is puffed and crispy.

-- Step 5 For the apple puree, peel and chop the apples.
+- For the apple puree, peel and chop the apples.
 Put in a saucepan with the lime juice and sugar and cook until tender.
 Then blend with a blender.

-- Step 7 Toast a handful of seeds in a hot an dry frying pan for a minute or two, until lightly browned.
+- Toast a handful of seeds in a hot and dry frying pan for a minute or two, until lightly browned.
 Cut the radishes into thin slices, using a mandolin works well here.

-- Step 8 Put all the elements on a plate, and sprinkle over some fresh thyme leaves.
+- Put all the elements on a plate, and sprinkle over some fresh thyme leaves.